Tokyo Daijingu Shrine

 In the Edo period (1604-1868) all Japanese people had the goal of going to the Great Shrine of Ise, where the essence of goddess Amaterasu is enshrined, once in their life to Ise to pray.
 Because Ise is a long way from Edo (Tokyo), the Tokyo Daijingu Shrine functions as a branch of the Ise Shrine.

-Omikuji (fortune predictions) directed exclusively for luck in love are found in the shrine enclosures.
+Omikuji (fortune predictions) directed exclusively for luck in love can be bought in the shrine enclosures.
 If you take one, you can see how your love destiny will unfold.
 And if you want to keep the essence of the sanctuary with you or want to protect your relationship, you can buy and take with you an omamori (protective amulet).

-Although the Sanctuary is not very large, it is aesthetically very beautiful, and when you enter you feel a true atmosphere of harmony.
+Although the sanctuary is not very large, it is aesthetically pleasing, and when you enter you feel an atmosphere of harmony.
 Here you can pray not only for the love of a romantic relationship but also for the love towards your family or friends.
 If you want to connect a little with the energy of magnificent goddess Amaterasu and want to attract love to your life, then you should pay a visit to the Tokyo Daijingu Shrine.